 - Human resources

-Both ERP and MRP can Bring Major Business Benefits
+Understanding The Differences in Both ERP and MRP Systems Can Bring Major Business Benefits

 Not only can these systems improve visibility, but they can ensure on-time deliveries and provide insight into day-to-day activities on the shop floor.
 Without such controls in place, team performance can lag, along with profitability.